Real Estate Mauritius · Westimmo

 open to foreign investors

-Every scheme is approved and regulated by the Economic Development Board (EDB) of Mauritius.
-Westimmo guides you to the programme that best fits your profile — at no agency fee.
+Each scheme is approved and regulated by the Economic Development Board (EDB) of Mauritius.
+Westimmo guides you toward the program best suited to your profile — with no agency fee.

-EDB Update — 13 December 2024: For all purchases under IRS, RES, IHS, PDS or Smart City schemes, non-citizens must now transfer 85% of the purchase price in Mauritian rupees (MUR) to the developer, with the remaining 15% payable in hard currency (USD/EUR) or MUR.
-For properties exceeding USD 750,000, the first USD 750,000 must be funded entirely from personal funds transferred from abroad.
-Source: EDB Mauritius official.
+EDB update: For any purchase under IRS, RES, IHS, PDS, or Smart City, non-citizens must now transfer 85% of the price in Mauritian rupees to the developer, with the remaining 15% in a major foreign currency (USD/EUR) or MUR.
+For properties above USD 750,000, the first USD 750,000 must mandatorily come from personal funds transferred from abroad.
+Source: official EDB Mauritius.

 PDS